stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 in the interval :math:`[0.0,1.0]` using the Fortran `random_number` intrinsic function.

+.. note:: this initialisation will not be correct when a kernel contains
+	  indirection and is passed a mapping array.
+In such cases the mapping array will need initialising with meaningful values.
+This is the subject of Issue #1496.

-Inner products
+Inner Products
 --------------

 The precision of the variables used to accumulate the inner-product values is set to match that of the active variables in the supplied TL kernel.
+(An exception is raised if active variables of different precision are found.)

-For simplicity, when computing the inner product in steps 3) and 5), *all* kernel arguments are included (since those that are only read by a kernel will remain constant for both the TL and adjoint kernel calls).
-It may be that this will require refinement in future, e.g. if there are kernels that have non-numeric arguments.
+For simplicity, when computing the inner product in steps 3) and 5), both active and passive kernel arguments are included (since those that are only read by a kernel will remain constant for both the TL and adjoint kernel calls).
+It is likely that this will require refinement in future, e.g. for kernels that have non-numeric arguments.

-Comparing the inner products
+Comparing the Inner Products
 ----------------------------

 Performing the comparison of the two inner products while allowing for